bitcointranscripts/bitcointranscripts/bitcoinology/what-is-lightning-network.md

 In terms of zero processing fees or very low processing fees, that was very true in the very early days of Bitcoin, but even though it was true, everyone knew inevitably that to whatever extent Bitcoin was successful, it inevitably meant that fees would not be zero, and moreover, not only are they not zero nowadays, but they are quite unpredictable, which is maybe even more important than that they're not zero.
 This was unfortunate, but it reflected a very strong sort of cultural tendency, if you could call it a culture, in the early days of Bitcoin to think of it as a potential replacement for our normal consumer payment system.
 People often talk about cash and digital cash, but what I think a lot of people had in their minds around that time, 2012, 13, 14, is they had in their mind, "Oh, I'm going to go to my local bar, my local pub, and I'm going to infuse them; they're going to accept Bitcoin; they'll be, you know, people made these videos of QR code, exactly what we're going to do today, but they did this eight years ago or whatever," and they were, "Oh, look, the bar is; there was a pub somewhere in London or somewhere in England anyway, accepting Bitcoin this," and it was all, you know, to use the language of the kids nowadays, it was all a bit cringe.
-It was a bit cringeworthy because, to me anyway, it was  but that's obviously silly because that's not how it's actually going to work, and why do I say that?
+It was a bit cringeworthy because, to me anyway, that's not how it's actually going to work, and why do I say that?
 Because I always called it, well, Bitcoin is SWIFT, not Starbucks points.
 What I meant by that, if you don't know SWIFT, is that SWIFT is international wire transfers.
 It's a very heavy, very serious way of transferring money, but it works all around the world.
-It was originally tended to be very apolitical, and you can think of Bitcoin that or hard currency in the old Soviet Union.
+It was originally tended to be very apolitical, and you can think of Bitcoin like that or like hard currency in the old Soviet Union.
 You can't really think of it as a replacement for Visa because it just doesn't scale to that.
 It doesn't have the right privacy properties.
 It doesn't have the right consumer experience.
 That's why I and quite a few other people were quite negative about this viewpoint.
-On the other hand, there were people this, the most obvious example being Roger Ver and several others; Charlie Shrem was another one, who were very public figures in 2013, very popular and famous, and a lot of the time they were going on the media and they were trying to push this narrative: "Bitcoin is going to be the next Visa."
+On the other hand, there were people like this, the most obvious example being Roger Ver and several others; Charlie Shrem was another one, who were very public figures in 2013, very popular and famous, and a lot of the time they were going on the media and they were trying to push this narrative: "Bitcoin is going to be the next Visa."
 We started talking about transactions per second metrics, and they were always trying to play down the idea that there would be fees and there would be delays.
 They all know we can accept unconfirmed transactions and we can just work around it, and even whole companies were built up around this concept that we could make these transactions sort of free and sort of instant, but actually they weren't really, and this whole, well, I suppose the guy at the bottom here perfectly illustrates the end of that period, or the transitionary period, because that was an amazing video, by the way, in 2013 with him sitting on this bouncy ball.
 I have no idea to this day why he was sitting on that when they were talking to him, but this is Mark Karpellis; he used to run Mt.
 Gox or Mt.
 Gox, and of course, he's another sort of aspect of the problems of those early eras because there was a lot of, you could call it, amateurishness or unprofessionalness in maintaining these very serious exchange websites, and famously, it completely collapsed with millions of dollars lost, or millions of...hundreds of millions, I suppose.
 Charlie Shrem was a businessman.